MuSAELab/modulation_filterbanks/README.md

 # Set-up
 Simply run
-`python setup.py` from inside the `modulation_filterbanks` folder to install this package.
+`python setup.py install` from inside the `modulation_filterbanks` folder to install this package.